loneboarder/p5.experience.js/README.md

 ```
 You now have created a rectangle, that calls the trigger() function when it gets clicked.

 Let´s take some control over our app!
-You can assign your uxElements to variables like that:
+You can assign your uxShapes to variables like that:

 ```javascript
 let one;